Leptophis

 Leptophis is a genus of colubrid snakes, commonly known as parrot snakes.
 The species within this genus are widely distributed throughout Mexico, Central and South America.

+Classification

+The genus Leptophis belongs to the subfamily Colubrinae, of the family Colubridae.
+The species relationships within Leptophis can be shown in the cladogram below, with possible paraphyletic species identified:

 Description

 Snakes of the genus Leptophis are slender with a long tail.
 The body is cylindrical or slightly laterally compressed.
 The head is elongated and distinct from the neck.
 The eye is large with a round pupil.
 The dorsal scales are arranged in 15 rows at midbody.
 The maxillary teeth, which number 20–32, are in a continuous series without any interspace, and are longest posteriorly.
 Conversely, the mandibular teeth are longest anteriorly.

 Species and subspecies

 The following species and subspecies are currently recognized as being valid: